yeasin2002/promptsu/apps/doc/content/docs/extension/IMPLEMENTATION_SUMMARY.md

+---
-# Enhanced Prompt Extension - Implementation Summary
+title: Enhanced Prompt Extension - Implementation Summary

-## 🎯 Mission Accomplished

-Successfully transformed the browser extension from a simple button into a **robust, interactive, and highly portable tool** that delivers an outstanding user experience while maintaining excellent code quality and future scalability.
+description: Successfully transformed the browser extension from a simple button into a **robust, interactive, and highly portable tool** that delivers an outstanding user experience while maintaining excellent code quality and future scalability.
+---

 ## 🚀 Key Achievements